Icopax ($IPAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Icopax Historical Price

-According to the latest data gathered on Icopax live price page, the current price of Icopax is 0.004605USD.
+According to the latest data gathered on Icopax live price page, the current price of Icopax is 0.004163USD.
 The circulating supply of Icopax($IPAX) is

 In the past 24 hours, Icopax has shown a price movement of